 Rob Pickels 50:00

 Yeah, Trevor, I think that that’s really important for us to dive into.
-For those who aren’t knowledgeable in this area.
-And I don’t want to make this too long, your body can obviously grade force, if you pick up something light, you don’t lift as hard as if you pick up something really heavy.
+For those who aren’t knowledgeable in this area and I don’t want to make this too long, your body can obviously grade force.
+If you pick up something light, you don’t lift as hard as if you pick up something really heavy.
 The way that your body does that is muscle fibers can only contract maximally.
 So to increase the amount of force, you increase the number of muscle fibers that are doing that work for you.
 A light easy task requires relatively few muscle fibers, the heaviest squat or benchpress you’ve ever done in your life requires all of your muscle fibers.
-So when we convert this into endurance training, we do have these fast and these slow twitch fibers. slow twitch fibers are very easy for us to recruit, we tend to use them first at the lower intensities, and they fuel or they power our longer activities.
-But if you want to go faster and ramp up that intensity, you begin to recruit more and more fibers.
-And you bring in more and more type two fibers.
+So when we convert this into endurance training, we do have these fast and these slow twitch fibers.
+Slow twitch fibers are very easy for us to recruit, we tend to use them first at the lower intensities and they fuel or they power our longer activities, but if you want to go faster and ramp up that intensity, you begin to recruit more and more fibers and you bring in more and more type two fibers.
 Now type two fibers have increasing levels of thresholds before they want to be utilized.
-So if you’re only training at the 5060 70% of your VO to max, you’re leaving a lot of muscle fibers will never ever, ever, ever get recruited.
-Unless maybe you’re in a very highly fatigued situation, there are some modifiers here, but for the most part, you’re not touching or training those muscle fibers.
-And the only time that you are in an aerobic sense is when you’re at this 90% or greater, then you’ve crossed the stimulus to be recruiting the highest threshold type two fibers.
-And that’s where training them can potentially increase their oxidative capacity, improve the amount of oxygen they’re able to utilize.
+So if you’re only training at the 50, 60, 70% of your VO2 Max, you’re leaving a lot of muscle fibers will never ever, ever, ever get recruited.
+Unless maybe you’re in a very highly fatigued situation, there are some modifiers here, but for the most part, you’re not touching or training those muscle fibers and the only time that you are in an aerobic sense is when you’re at this 90% or greater, then you’ve crossed the stimulus to be recruiting the highest threshold type two fibers and that’s where training them can potentially increase their oxidative capacity, improve the amount of oxygen they’re able to utilize.

 Trevor Connor 51:55